fred-wang/AcidTestsMathML/README.md

 *Although the creation of the tests is now complete, I expect to modify some of them if I get feedback or if find errors while I write the detailed description below.
-At the moment, no online versions are available and you need to clone the GitHub repository and open the page locally.
 Once the tests are considered stable, I plan to submit them to organizations like the Math WG or the WaSP, that could publish them and provide an official URL.*

 Acid2
 =====